 If you still want to give it a shot, there are a few places online that sell liquid cultures which you can inoculate in a substrate (rye berries in this case).
 The substrate also needs boosters like agar or grain to encourage growth.

 To grow the mushrooms, you will need to gather some sterilized grain spawn and some sterilised Agarikon mushroom dowels.
 You will also need to have a coniferous tree branch.
 Drill several 2 inch (5 cm) deep holes across the body of the branch, add the spawn, push in the dowels and seal with melting wax.
 Leave the tree log exposed to medium-high heat.

 Note: it may take 5 to 7 years for Agarikon mushrooms to grow.

-Not many studies have been conducted to verify Agarikon’s medicinal properties.
-However, there are indications that suggest that Agarikon extract or powders can treat the following:-
+There are not many studies which verify the Agarikon mushroom’s medicinal properties.
+However, there are indications that suggest that Agarikon mushroom capsules can treat the following:-